Freedom Square (Kharkiv): Landmarks

 A notable landmark of the square is the Derzhprom building, a prime example of constructivist architecture.
+The other two major buildings are the House of Projects and the House of Cooperation, which were originally constructivist but later reconstructed after World War II in the Stalinist style.

 The Kharkiv regional state administration is situated at one end of the square.

 A monumental statue of Lenin was erected in 1964 and was torn down by protesters on 28 September 2014.
-In August 2016 pavers were laid on the site where the statue of Lenin stood.
+In August 2016, pavers were laid on the site where the statue of Lenin stood.
 A new fountain on the site of the former statue was opened on 23 August 2020.

+In 2019, the reconstruction of the Round Square, located in the northwestern part of the square, began.
+It is planned to reconstruct all the paths, install benches, upgrade lighting, plant trees, and install a dry fountain.
+The work is expected to be completed by the city's day on August 23, 2019.

+During the Russian invasion of Ukraine on March 1, 2022, the square was attacked by Russian Kalibr missiles.
+The explosion severely damaged the Kharkiv Regional State Administration building and nearby buildings.

 Usage

 Protests and rallies

-In 2014 the square was the site of demonstrations by pro-Russian and pro-Ukrainian activists in Kharkiv.
+In 2014, the square was the site of demonstrations by pro-Russian and pro-Ukrainian activists in Kharkiv.
 The issue was the statue of Lenin, which was fiercely defended by pro-Russian demonstrators against pro-Ukrainian activists' attempts to dismantle it.

 Other events and recreational activities

 Queen + Paul Rodgers kicked off their Rock the Cosmos Tour at Freedom Square on 12 September 2008 & gathered 350,000 audience members, the show was recorded for a DVD release, entitled Live in Ukraine, which was released on 15 June 2009.